-- 187. The registering of Community Assets is a separate (non-planning) legal process, initiated by a town or parish council or a community group, and undertaken by Sheffield CC.
-The inclusion of these sites on Sheffield CC's Register of Assets of Community Value will provide the Parish Council, or other community organisations within the parish, with an opportunity to bid to acquire them on behalf of the local community, should the asset come up for sale on the open market. - 188.
-To date, no assets in the parish have been registered as an Asset of Community Value with Sheffield CC^{18} . - 189.
-During the preparation of the Plan, the community has identified several which are considered especially important for community life.
+- 187.To date, no assets in the Parish have been registered as an Asset of Community Value with Sheffield CC^{17.} There was, however, one unsuccessful bid. - 188.During the preparation of the Plan, the community has identified several which are considered especially important for community life.
 The Parish Council, therefore, intends to put them forward to Sheffield CC for designation as an Asset of Community Value.
-The legislation does not permit a neighbourhood plan or a parish council to designate them. - 190.
-The Plan can, however, support the retention and where possible the enhancement of any assets designated in the parish by Sheffield CC as an Asset of Community Value. - 191.
-Further, the inclusion of a specific policy in a neighbourhood plan with respect to Assets of Community Value provides the opportunity to give it formal recognition in the planning system.
+The legislation does not permit a Neighbourhood Plan or a Parish Council to designate them. - 189.
+The Plan can, however, support the retention and where possible the enhancement of any assets designated in the Parish by Sheffield CC as an Asset of Community Value. - 190.Further, the inclusion of a specific policy in a Neighbourhood Plan with respect to Assets of Community Value provides the opportunity to give it formal recognition in the planning system.
 It ensures that the listing of an Asset of Community Value is a material consideration (i.e. it must be taken into account).